Improved Distributed $\Delta$-Coloring: Randomized -Coloring (Theorem and ) Randomized Delta-Coloring ((Theorem and ))

-In this section we present our algorithm.
-The algorithm is split into two slightly different versions based on $\Delta$: one version can handle any $\Delta \geq 4$ and the other any $3\leq \Delta = O(1)$.
+The randomized algorithm is split into two slightly different versions based on $\Delta$: one version can handle any $\Delta \geq 4$ and the other any $3\leq \Delta = O(1)$.
 We refer to these two versions as the \emph{large-$\Delta$} version and the \emph{small-$\Delta$} version.
 In this section we present the algorithms of \Cref{thm:mainDelta,thm:main2} and their proofs.
+We recommend to read the algorithms in a top-down manner beginning with the captions of the respective parts.

+Both variants share the same basic structure.
+We decompose the graph into layers $B_0, \dots, B_{s},$ $C_0, \dots, C_{2r}$ (and in some cases also layers $D_0, \dots, D_{\alpha}$) of nodes such that all nodes are either colored or are in one of the layers.
+Then, the layers are iteratively colored in the reverse order that they were built.
+Coloring a single layer requires solving a $(\deg+1)$-list coloring instance since we will guarantee that each node has an uncolored neighbor in a lower layer.

+In Phase~\ref{phase:remove-dccs} we build layers $B_0, \dots, B_{s}$: we identify the dense parts of the graph -- the parts which are easy to color after the rest of the graph has been colored.\footnote{\emph{Dense} in the sense that the part has a small DCCs that by definition can be colored easily after everything else is colored.
+The term \emph{dense} is inspired as the expansion results in \Cref{sec:structural} show that parts without DCCs are in some sense \emph{sparse}.} These are removed from the graph, along with the nodes around them, to be colored later.
+Let $H$ denote the remaining graph.

+In Phase~\ref{phase:shattering} we extract layers $C_0, \dots, C_{2r}$ from $H$: Phase~\ref{phase:remove-dccs} guarantees that $H$ does not contain any dense parts, and therefore the remaining graph must expand.
+We take advantage of this by randomly inserting \emph{slack} into the graph.
+This means that we pick a set of well-separated nodes and color two of their neighbors with the same color: these nodes now effectively have decreased their degree and will be easy to color later.
+We again remove the nodes with slack along with the nodes around them to be colored later.
+Due to the expansion of $H$ we can prove that the probability of each node to remain after this process is small.

+Actually, in the small-$\Delta$ case we prove by union bound that with high probability no node remains after this process.
+In the large-$\Delta$ case we show that the graph formed by the remaining nodes has \emph{shattered}: remaining connected components are of small size and can be colored efficiently with a similar layering technique using layers $D_0, \dots, D_{\alpha}$ (cf. Phase \ref{phase:smallComponents} in \Cref{sec:highLevel}).

+In Phase~\ref{phase:slack-coloring} we color the layers $C_0, \dots, C_{2r}$ in reverse order.
+Then, in Phase~\ref{phase:color-dccs}, we color the layers $B_1, \dots, B_{s}$ in the reverse order.
+By definition $B_0$ consists of (dense) parts that are easy to color if the remaining graph is colored, actually $B_0$ consists of independent DCCs and we can color the components of $B_0$ at the very end.